Omokehinde-hub/MERN-APP/README.md

-# A simple MERN stack application
+# A simple MERN(MONGODB, EXPRESSJS, REACTJS & NODEJS) stack application

 ### Create a network for the docker containers